-Type of Development or Water Qua Tool used to achieve target Site Area Development within a Drinking Water Catchment Development outside a Drinking Water Catchment acineve target Minor alterations and/or additions on a lot with a site area less than 250m No water quality measures are required No water quality measures are required - Lots with a site area greater than 250m and less than 2,500m Before water is released into public drainage, the water quality outcomes shall achieve: • NorBE; or • Council's water quality stripping targets whichever achieves the better water quality outcome.
-Before water is released into public drainage it must achieve Council's water quality stripping targets Water Quality Modelling, such as: • SSSQM; or • MUSIC; or • Compliance with Figure BG (for sites equal to or less than 1,000 m2) Lots with a site area equal to or greater than 2,500m Before water is released into public drainage, the water quality outcomes shall achieve: NorBE; or Council's water quality stripping targets whichever achieves the better water quality outcome.
+Type of Water Quality Targets Tool used to Development or Site Area Development within a Drinking Water Catchment Development outside a Drinking Water Catchment achieve target Minor alterations and/or additions on a lot with a site area less than 250m 2 No water quality measures are required No water quality measures are required - Lots with a site area greater than 250m 2 and less than 2,500m 2 Before water is released into public drainage, the water quality outcomes shall achieve: • NorBE; or • Council's water quality stripping targets whichever achieves the better water quality outcome.
+Before water is released into public drainage it must achieve Council's water quality stripping targets Water Quality Modelling, such as: SSSQM; or MUSIC; or Compliance with Figure BG (for sites equal to or less than 1,000 m2) Lots with a site area equal to or greater than 2,500m 2 Before water is released into public drainage, the water quality outcomes shall achieve: • NorBE; or • Council's water quality stripping targets whichever achieves the better water quality outcome.
 Before water is released into public drainage it must achieve Council's water quality stripping targets Water Quality Modelling, such as MUSIC Modelling